Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 The main steps are simple and you will be done in no time.

-* Download the Threefold Connect App
+* Download the Threefold Connect app
 * Create a Threefold Connect Account
 * Verify your identity by email (KYC)
 * Create a Threefold Connect Wallet